tesults/cypress-documentation/content/guides/component-testing/quickstart-react.md

 <!-- Extraneous, belongs somewhere else: This page displays all of the browsers on your computer that we support.
 This generally means you'll see all Chromium-based browsers, Electron, and Firefox that are on your computer.  -->

-Pick your favorite and click "Launch" to open the Cypress app.
+Pick your favorite and click "Launch" to open Cypress.

 <!-- Leaving out until we have a spec generator -->